24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Chiles en nogada

-I firmly believe that there is a best Mexican dish.
-The winner would be chiles en nogada.
+If there were a contest for the best dish in Mexico, the winner would be chiles en nogada.

 Eating chiles en nogada in Puebla is special because this is where the dish originated.
-Unfortunately, you can only eat chiles en nogada in August and September as it’s eaten in celebration of Mexican independence.
-But luckily, during those months you can find it at almost every restaurant.
+Unfortunately, you can only eat chiles en nogada in August and September, as it’s eaten in celebration of Mexican independence.
+Luckily, during those months, you can find it in almost every restaurant.

 Restaurants: El Mural Puebla, Santa Clara, and La Mexicana